-Women and girls are disproportionately impacted by many of the most pressing challenges facing our world today, including climate change, forced displacement, income inequality, and the reverberating effects of global economic shocks and recessions.
-According to the United Nations, women and girls are <a href="https://link.pitch.com/h
+Women and girls are disproportionately impacted by many of the most pressing challenges facing our world today. including climate change, forced displacement, income inequality, and the reverberating effects of global economic shocks and recessions.
+According to the United Nations, women and girls are hit harder by the effects of climate destruction, water shortages, and food insecurity.
+Of those who are displaced due to the climate crisis, 80% are women.